Axel Widmark

 Research

-I am a DARK-Carlsberg Foundation Fellow at the Niels Bohr Institute of Copenhagen University, pursuing independent research in the intersection of physics and astronomy.
-I got my PhD from Stockholm University in 2020.
+I hold a Marie Skłodowska‐Curie Actions (MSCA) Global Fellowship, with Columbia University and Stockholm University as host institutes.
+I received my PhD from Stockholm University in 2020, and spent three years at Copenhagen University with a DARK-Carlsberg Fellowship.
 My research is mainly focused on stellar dynamics as a probe of dark matter, but some of my work is more oriented towards particle physics.
 See below for a few highlighted projects.

 Weighing the Milky Way disk using phase-space spirals